Westchester Legislators Propose Term Length Extension

 The proposed term length of four years is on par with neighboring Rockland County, whose legislators serve four-year terms.
 Putnam County is also considering lengthening terms from three years to four, to accommodate for New York’s new even-year voting law.
 Additionally, on September 12th, Putnam County’s Legislature’s Rules Committee proposed amending term limits.
 Local town and village boards have similar term lengths, The Mount Pleasant Town Board has a term length of four years, and the Pleasantville Board of Trustees has three-year terms.
 Members of New York’s State Assembly, however, are elected for two-year terms, with elections every even year.

-Be the first to comment on "Westchester Legislators Propose Term Length Extension"
+1 Comment on "Westchester Legislators Propose Term Length Extension"